-For enrollment in a Medicare Advantage plan for 2018 for the first time or when switching plans, members have several options.
+For enrollment in a Medicare Advantage plan for the first time or when switching plans, members have several options.
 These Part C replacement plans are approved by Medicare but are sponsored by private insurance companies.
 They cover most of the same items outlined in Original Medicare’s Part B and Part A provisions.
 With this type of plan, the federal government gives money to the private insurance companies for every covered Medicare member, and the payments are adjusted based on the health status of members.
-The following top insurance providers offer Medicare Advantage plans in 2018:
+The following top insurance providers offer Medicare Advantage plans:

 Major adjustments can happen each year, and it is important for plan members to learn about them.
-When it comes to local and state-based modifications of Medicare Advantage plans for 2018, these vary widely and may even vary from one zip code to another within a city.
+When it comes to local and state-based modifications of Medicare Advantage plans, these vary widely and may even vary from one zip code to another within a city.
 Eligible adults should request information about new rules to help them pick the right first plan or switch to a plan that better meets their individual needs.
-The following paragraphs cover recent modifications that will affect all plans across the country in 2018.
+The following paragraphs cover recent modifications that will affect all plans across the country.

-For 2018, insurer payment rates will rise by an average of 0.25 percent.
+Insurer payment rates will rise by an average of 0.25 percent.
 However, overall costs may still be closer to the proposed rate when other policy changes are considered.
 When plan coding differences are added to that equation, the average Medicare Advantage payment rate will rise by about 3.05 percent.
-This number is still less than the predicted overall cost earlier in 2018.
+This number is still less than the predicted overall cost earlier.

 This data is associated with risk score.
-The CMS plans to scale back its collection and use of such data for 2018.
+The CMS plans to scale back its collection and use of such data.
 However, it did release a timeline with the expected time frame for using the data.
 Scores will eventually be based completely on encounter data, which is associated with claims instead of traditional fee-for-service structures.
-There will be an even split for 2018, and all scores will use encounter data by 2020.
+There will be an even split for, and all scores will use encounter data by 2020.
 Using this data contributes to lower payments.

 For plans with higher enrollment of dual-eligible seniors, there will be higher payments.
 This includes seniors who are eligible for both Medicaid and Medicare due to low income.
 For plans with a presence in Puerto Rico, this change is especially beneficial.